Hey Hey, It’s Pip Rae.

-I’ve been speaking with CEO’s and influencers in the DV space, listened and heard numerous victims, perpetrators and counsellors share their frustrations and now, I’ve found a space where I can help people share their story safely and reduce the anxiety ridden task of going blindly into a system that can be brutal and disappointing.
-So I created a podcast from the interviews I’ve done that explain and explore the experiences and impact of Domestic and Family Violence on individuals, families, communities and the practical information to help you understand the system and navigate the process.
+I’ve been lucky enough to interview CEO’s and industry spokespeople in the DV space, listened and heard numerous victim accounts, the version of perpetrators and the challenges counsellors face.
+They’ve all shared their frustrations and now, I’ve found a space where I can help people share their story safely and reduce the anxiety ridden task of going blindly into a system that can be brutal and disappointing.

 Many victims feel isolated, ashamed and alone – not knowing where to turn or how to move forward.